MICLab-Unicamp/LobePrior/README.md

 ## Miniconda

 It is recommended to use a Miniconda/Anaconda environment for installation.
 To install Miniconda on Linux, follow the instructions available at: [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 It is also recommended to create a dedicated environment to run the LobePrior method to avoid interference with your current environment.
-This can be done, for example, with the following command:
+To create a Miniconda environment named lobeprior, run:

 > conda create -n lobeprior python=3.8